Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "I hate you," she yelled.

-"Yes, I can feel that," he replied loudly as he pushed her inside a junkyard.
+"Yes, I can feel that," he replied loudly as he pushed her inside an open junkyard.
 He quickly led her, zigzagging here and there until they've reached the heart of the junkyard shop and he pulled her with him, crouching behind a giant heap of old TV sets.

 "This is not the way I wanted to die," she muttered as they leaned back on the old gears behind them.
 They could hear the man's voice shouting for them to come out.